marco-souza/ollero.nvim/README.md

 The backlog of this project includes features like:

-- **use offline LLM through Ollama API** (WIP 🚧)
+- interact with offline LLM through Ollama API
-- manage LLMs through Neovim
+- manage LLMs in Neovim
-- manage AI Prompts
 - selected to prompt
+- manage AI Prompts (WIP 🚧)
-- text completion
+- text completion (WIP 🚧)

 ## Dependencies